Speech Difficulty

 Dysarthria is a speech disorder.
 It results from impaired movement of the muscles used for speech production, including the lips, tongue, vocal folds, and/or diaphragm.

-What are some signs or symptoms of dysarthria?
+What are some signs of dysarthria?

 - Slurred speech